 - Implement stricter and more consistent methods to calculate progress made towards recycling

-All countries must put in place new measures by July 2020 to help them achieve these targets.
-These include mandatory separate collection of household waste – paper, plastic, glass, metals, textiles, hazardous waste and organic waste -, as well as schemes to make producers pay for the collection and recycling of their products and a ban on the incineration and burying of waste collected for recycling or composting.
+All countries must put in place new measures to help them achieve these targets.
+These include mandatory separate collection of household waste – paper, plastic, glass, metals, textiles, hazardous waste and organic waste – as well as schemes to make producers pay for the collection and recycling of their products and a ban on the incineration and burying of waste collected for recycling or composting.

-The EU also recommends the introduction of non-binding measures and economic incentives to boost waste prevention.
+The EU also recommends the introduction of non-binding measures and economic incentives to boost waste prevention (Annex IVa).
 These include landfill and incineration taxes as well as schemes to boost packaging reuse and to ensure consumers are refunded a small fee once they return a container for recycling.

-Targets and measures mentioned here are, alongside several other requirements, part of four major EU directives: the Waste Framework Directive, the Packaging and Packaging Waste Directive, the Landfill Directive and the Single-Use Plastics Directive.
+The targets and measures mentioned here, alongside several other requirements, are part of four major EU directives: the Waste Framework Directive, the Packaging and Packaging Waste Directive, the Landfill Directive and the Single-Use Plastics Directive.